-The coronavirus crisis has hit everyone in different ways, but many of us will have felt the impact financially.
+The coronavirus crisis has hit everyone differently, but many of us will have felt the impact financially.
 There have been thousands of job losses, meaning people have had to dip into savings or apply for loans and benefits.
 As we emerge into a new world, it’s time to take control of your finances and get them back in order.
-However, there are some steps you can take now to better manage your situation.
-Some are long-term while others are short-term fixes.
+However, there are some steps you can take now to manage your situation better.
+Some are long-term, while others are short-term fixes.
 The more you implement, the better off you will be.
 Read our helpful guide on how to get your finances back in order after the pandemic.

 Take Out a Payday Loan

 A short-term payday loan can help to pay immediate expenses.
 While payday loans aren’t a long-term solution, they can be handy if you have outgoing bills or need to replace a broken appliance quickly.
 As long as you have the funds to pay the loan back, they can be quick, cost-effective ways of getting extra funding.

 It’s surprising how much you could save by switching energy suppliers.
 A few pounds may not seem like a lot, but everything you save will add up.
 Start by noting down every outgoing bill and expense you have.
 This could include but is not limited to gas and electricity, phone and internet providers and various types of insurance.
 Next, look at comparison websites or phone the companies to find out if they can offer you a better deal than your current one.
 Sometimes, companies will offer you a better deal if you are a long-term customer, but you will have to ask for these.
 Before you take any deals offered, go on comparison websites to see if you can get a better price with another service provider.
 If you can get a better deal with someone else, contact your original provider and ask if they can match the deal or do better.
 If they can’t, move your business elsewhere.
 This may seem like a hassle, but you can do this in an afternoon.
 It’s worth a few hours of your time to see if you could make major savings.